h4ckyou/h4ckyou.github.io/_posts/2025-11-25-journey-to-icc25.md

 Team Europe won both the Jeopardy and AD CTF, congratulations to them 🎉
 ![Europe](europe.jpg)

-We were given a coin (kinda like a metal) as a token of appreciation for our participation:
+We were given a coin (kinda like a medal) as a token of appreciation for our participation:
 <figure>
   <img src="coin.jpg" alt="coin">
   <figcaption style="text-align:center;">